kingshah13/QR-Genius/README.md

   Click the **Browse** button to choose an Excel file containing the data for QR code generation.

 ### Select Columns for QR Code
-  Enter the names of the columns from the Excel file that you want to include in the QR code.
-Separate multiple columns with spaces.
+  Enter the names of the columns from the Excel file that you want to include in the QR code—separate multiple columns with spaces.

 ### Select Filename Column
   Enter the name of the column containing filenames for the QR codes.